 What is a brown butter you may ask?
 It’s the process of cooking down butter in which the water in butter gets separated out from the solids.
 As the water cooks out, the butter browns and develops a nutty aroma and flavor.
 If you add any other element it infuses in the brown butter for extra flavor like sage, garlic, or in our case, mushrooms.

 For our brown butter sauce we added mushrooms, and to get the right consistency we saute the mushrooms first in a pan to get nice and caramelized.
 Remove the caramelized mushrooms and then brown the butter.
 Finish with any other added flavor elements you want.
-Spoon over the Filet for just that extra wow factor.
+Spoon over the Grilled Filet Mignon for just that extra wow factor.

 Brown butter will harden as it cools.
 Store in the fridge and then reheat in a pan.